elephantscale/ML-learning-path/about.md

 - Can use API
 - Do understand algorithm fundamentals
 - Has good coding skills
+- Can scale their code to work on large datasets

 **Data Scientists**
 - Can use APIs